virtool/virtool-website/content/docs/manual/ug_history/index.md

 The history for this OTU shows that it was cloned from another reference, then one of its isolates was removed and the other was renamed.

 Click <i class="fas fa-undo"></i> to revert a change.
-It and any successive changes will be removed.
+Any successive changes will be removed.

 {{< video "revert.mp4" >}}